aggrawal-ankur/gitbook/content/docs/debugging/_index.md

    - The second method is to understand debugging as a concept and gdb as one of its implementations.
 Learning debugging as a concept is a **transferable skill**, as the fundamentals don't change across systems and architecture.
 The rules remains the same, only the implementation changes.

 The more you can prioritize on **transferable skills**, the more you are consciously choosing to pay upfront to avoid chaos later.
 And here we do exactly that.

+---

+At its core, _**debugging**_ can be defined as a process of actively observing and controlling a program to understand what it’s doing, why it’s doing it, and how to manipulate it.

+A **debugger** is like a sentinel being who can observe everything about a process and change it against its will.
+It's like _S2 Loki (A Marvel Studious TV Series)_.

+Any debugger primarily does these three things:

+* Stop execution at a known point (breakpoints, signals, traps)
+* Inspect program state (memory, registers, stack, variables)
+* Modify execution if needed (change variable values, registers, or program counter)

+To understand debuggers, we have to understand what enables debugging.
+Otherwise, gdb will feel black magic.